 Fresh off his six-season run on Saturday Night Live, Taran Killam opted to don the crown of the comical King George in the hit Broadway musical Hamilton.
 He calls the gig itself "a dream come true," but the three-month run has come with its own personal and professional payoffs.

-Ahead of his final bow at the Richard Rodgers Theatre on April 9, Killam goes Off Script with The Hollywood Reporter to talk making his Broadway debut at the same time his wife Cobie Smulders is bowing in Present Laughter and while he's also polishing his directorial debut Why We're Killing Gunther (which features a few original songs).
+Ahead of his final bow at the Richard Rodgers Theatre on April 9, Killam tells The Hollywood Reporter of making his Broadway debut at the same time his wife Cobie Smulders is bowing in Present Laughter and while he's also polishing his directorial debut Why We're Killing Gunther (which features a few original songs).

 When did you first see Hamilton?
 What's your favorite song?